jpgmv1998/reproducible_paper_template/README.md

 * [Random References](randomReferences.md) - File intended to store links for references that may be useful for empirical work (e.g. R, Econometrics, Git, etc).

-* R Project with git - Allows better use of relative paths, helps with version control connecting directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).
+* R Project (with git - optional) - Allows better use of relative paths, helps with version control connecting RStudio directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).

 * R packages management - Use of `renv` package to help with package version management and reproducibility (see more about [here](https://rstudio.github.io/renv/articles/renv.html)).